Robert Maxwell (golfer): Early life

 Maxwell was born in Edinburgh, Scotland, on 12 May 1876.
 He was the son of Francis Maxwell and Adelaide Maxwell (née Hay).
 At age four, he was living in North Berwick, Scotland with his parents, two brothers, and a sister.
 He received his education at Eton College and was an energetic boy.
 While at Eton, he acquired a "short and concise" manner of speaking.

 As a youth, he was adroit at football and rowing.
-By age seven, Maxwell had already honed his golf game and, thanks to golf lessons he had received from Ben Sayers, the precocious young lad carded a 74 in two rounds on the Ladies' Course at North Berwick.
+By age seven, Maxwell had already honed his golf game and, thanks to golf lessons he had received from Ben Sayers, he carded a 74 in two rounds on the Ladies' Course at North Berwick.
 As a young man, he had powerful arms and wrists, a quick swing, and was a long hitter of the golf ball.

 In 1909, Walter Travis, editor of The American Golfer magazine, described Maxwell as "... a big, tall, powerful man with massive proportions and a fine pair of legs under him.
 His style is rather forceful, and perhaps, as some would say, a trifle clumsy.
 He hits hard, but unlike many other hard hitters he is most wonderfully accurate.
 He employs an open stance ... and uses the Vardon grip with his right thumb down the shaft.
 With his irons he is wonderfully accurate ... and he uses an iron putter—and his style does not look as if it would make for delicacy, but he has an extraordinarily fine touch, and as a matter of fact he was about the best putter there was at Muirfield, hardly ever missing a short one."